-OVERVIEW: The Marion E. Kenworthy-Sarah Swift Foundation awards grants related to social work, psychiatry, preventative psychiatry and community mental health, and emphasizes work for young people.
+OVERVIEW: The Marion E. Kenworthy-Sarah Swift Foundation supports grantmaking related to social work, psychiatry, preventative psychiatry, and community mental health.
+It prioritizes work for young people.

-IP TAKE: A big priority for the Kenworthy-Swift Foundation is the support of new and innovative programs in its priority areas.
-They're even willing to provide seed funding for yet-unproven programs or projects.
+IP TAKE: Kenworthy-Swift Foundation prioritizes support of new and innovative programs in its funding areas.
+It is even willing to provide seed funding for yet-unproven programs or projects.

 While the foundation offers startup funding for novel projects, it also supports those with proven track records.
 Kenworthy-Swift is on the lookout for: projects that demonstrate a good degree of replicability; advocacy proposals with the potential to impact policies in psychiatry, social work or child welfare; and prevention and early intervention programs addressing the mental health and emotional well-being of children.